-The future.
+Increasing the benefits of the Montreal Protocol into the future.
 Fewer control options are available to increase the dual benefit of the Montreal Protocol beyond 2020 because the most effective and abundant ODSs have already been phased out under Montreal Protocol provisions (see Q16).
 The most recent Montreal Protocol action increased ozone and climate protection by accelerating the phase-out of HCFCs (Montreal in 2007) (see Q15).
-This provision is expected to reduce total GWP-weighted emissions of HCFCs by about 50% between 2010 and 2050, corresponding to about 18 gigatonnes of CO2-equivalent emissions.
-The accelerated HCFC phase-out protects ozone by advancing the date that EESC returns to 1980 values by 4-5 years.
+This provision is expected to reduce total GWP-weighted emissions of HCFCs by about 50% between 2010 and 2050, corresponding to about 18 gigatonnes of CO_2 -equivalent emissions.

-Ozone and climate protection could be further enhanced with Montreal Protocol provisions that increase the effectiveness of capturing and destroying ODSs contained in banks, namely, those ODSs currently being used in refrigeration, air conditioning, and fire protection equipment, or stockpiled for servicing long-term applications.
+Ozone and climate protection could be further enhanced with Montreal Protocol provisions that increase the effectiveness of capturing and destroying ODSs contained in halon, CFC, and HCFC banks, namely, those ODSs currently being used in refrigeration, air conditioning, and fire protection equipment, or stockpiled for servicing long-term applications.
+Current banks are projected to contribute more to ozone depletion in the coming decades than the limited future production of ODSs allowed by the Montreal Protocol provisions.